Mrwicks00/Vortan/README.md

-# Vortan - Advanced Token Launchpad Platform
+# Vortan - Advanced IDO Platform

-A comprehensive token launchpad built on blockchain technology with advanced staking, governance, and project management capabilities.
+A comprehensive decentralized IDO platform built on the Somnia blockchain with advanced staking, governance, and project management capabilities.

 ## 🚀 Overview

-Vortan is a comprehensive token launchpad platform that combines cutting-edge DeFi features with a modern user interface.
+Vortan solves the problem of fragmented IDO platforms by providing a unified IDO platform with integrated staking rewards and governance voting on the Somnia blockchain.
 The platform enables users to discover, participate in, and manage token sales while earning rewards through dual staking mechanisms.

 ## ✨ Key Features

-### 🎯 Token Launchpad
+### 🎯 IDO Platform

-- **SaleFactory**: Automated creation and management of token sales
+- **SaleFactory**: Automated creation and management of IDO sales
-- **SalePool**: Individual sale contracts with tier-based allocation
+- **SalePool**: Individual IDO contracts with tier-based allocation
 - **Tier System**: Multi-tier allocation based on staking participation
 - **Vesting**: Configurable token vesting schedules with TGE releases